-Renowned as an information technology and risk management expert, Ellen M. Gaston used her childhood experiences to shape her career.
+Renowned as an information technology and risk management expert, Ellen M. Gaston, DBA, used her childhood experiences to shape her career.
 She initially became interested in technology because of the start of the space program when she was young, and she became interested in law enforcement after her brother was hit by a drunk driver who got off scot-free.
 The FBI was one of the only places that combined the two and offered women more than a secretarial job, so she made that her target.
 After earning a Bachelor of Arts from Knox College in 1972, Dr. Gaston successfully landed a job as a computer programmer with the FBI.
 She quickly advanced within the institution, first to lead computer programmer and then to productivity manager and database manager.
 Dr. Gaston left in 1983 to explore other options.
-She spent a decade as an engineer in the Federal Systems Division of IBM before moving on to become an advanced programs employee of the Harris Corporation and the director of the Information Systems Network Corporation.
-Today, she remains involved as the CEO of Productivity Innovation, Inc., the certified advanced facilitator of the graduate and undergraduate faculty at the University of Phoenix, and a faculty member of Western International University, Inc.
+She spent a decade as an engineer in the Federal Systems Division of IBM before moving on to become a senior principal systems engineer in advanced programs of the Harris Corporation and the program director of the Information Systems Network Corporation.
+Today, she remains involved as the chief executive officer of Productivity Innovation, Inc., the certified advanced facilitator of the graduate and undergraduate faculty at the University of Phoenix, and a faculty member of Western International University, Inc.

 To further her professional standing, Dr. Gaston committed herself to continuing education.
 She wanted to remain up to date on all of the developments in her industry and to connect with her peers, so she obtained a Master of Science from American University in 1983 and a Doctor of Business Administration from the University of Phoenix in 2011.
-Dr. Gaston also became a certified advanced facilitator, a certified advanced campus assessment liaison, and certified in collaborative institutional training.
+Dr. Gaston also became a certified advanced facilitator, a certified advanced campus assessment liaison and a subject matter expert, and certified in collaborative institutional training.
 She is particularly proud of earning a doctorate at the age of 60; it was the toughest thing she had ever done.